daiphuongngo/Porto-Seguro-Safe-Driver-Prediction-Imbalanced-Comparison-Classifiers/README.md

 - Mean ROC AUC

-- Accuracy scores on Train / Test set (We should not rely on accuracy as it would be high and misleading.
-Instead, we should look at other metrics as confusion matrix, Balanced accuracy, Geometric mean, Precision, Recall, F1-score.
+- Accuracy scores on Train / Test set (I should not rely on accuracy as it would be high and misleading.
+Instead, I should look at other metrics as confusion matrix, Balanced accuracy, Geometric mean, Precision, Recall, F1-score.

 - Classification report (Accuracy, Balanced accuracy, Geometric mean, Precision, Recall, F1-score)

 #### Single Decision Tree

+Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+A tree can be seen as a piecewise constant approximation.

-We use the training of Single Decision Tree classifier as a baseline to compare with other classifiers on this imbalanced dataset.
+I use the training of Single Decision Tree classifier as a baseline to compare with other classifiers on this imbalanced dataset.

 Balanced accuracy and geometric mean are reported followingly as they are metrics widely used in the literature to validate model trained on imbalanced set.